HPCurtis/HPCurtis/README.md

 When I am not coding I am working with my hands 🔨 or dancing 🕺🏻.

 # Skills
-- Python, R, Jullia, SQL (Postgres, MuSQL, SQLite3) and Matlab.
+- Python, R, Jullia, SQL (Postgres, MySQL, SQLite3) and Matlab.
 - Casual/Predictive inference,
 - Questionaire and Survey generation.
 - AWS and Microsoft Azure